openid/fapi/Financial_API_WD_CIBA.md

 devices, causing distress and potentially enabling fraud.

-For this reason this profile highly recommends `login_hint` to have the properties of a nonce with the expectation bein g that it will be generated from an authorization server owned client authentication device.
+For this reason this profile highly recommends `login_hint` to have the properties of a nonce with the expectation being that it will be generated from an authorization server owned client authentication device.
 Given the high levels of friction that this may impose it's anticipated that Authorization Servers may have to accept an `id_token_hint` as an alternative mechanism for Client Subject identification.